Seolhun/root-ui/README.md

 Root UI built with TypeScript, React and TailwindCSS.

-- Atomics
+- atomics
-- Combinations
+- combinations
-- Forms
+- forms
-- Icons
+- layouts
-- Typography
+- typography

 > Each directories will be separated to each packages.